Railway Enthusiasts Society: Current excursions and tours

 Since 2000, the Society has continued to increase its membership and trips and tours profile.
 Regular trips include the "Snowball Express" from Auckland to Ohakune and Mount Ruapehu by Silver Fern railcar, the "Rally Spectators Special" from Auckland to Northland, "Fieldays by Fern" to the National Agricultural Fieldays by Silver Fern railcar, and various extended tours giving thorough coverage of both the North and South Islands.

 The Whangamomona Republic Day trains run from Auckland, Hamilton and Palmerston North.
-The 15 carriage train operated for the 2005 event was featured in Marcus Lush's "Off the Rails" television series.
+The 15 carriage train operated for the 2005 event was featured in Marcus Lush's 2004 Off the Rails: A Love Story television series.
 The Society has also operated short one-hour rides around the circuit formed by Auckland's Auckland–Newmarket Line, North Island Main Trunk Railway and North Auckland Line, usually pulled by J^{A} 1250.

 Overseas Tours, open to Society members, have included visits to Canada and the northern states of the US, ralmost all the states in Australia and Great Britain.